-As a single parent of two young kids, I made sure to buy term life insurance a few years ago.
-Since they’ve gotten older, I frequently wonder if my the payout from my policy would be enough to help pay for their living expenses and college costs if something were to happen to me.
+As a single parent of two young kids, I made sure to buy life insurance a few years ago.
+Since they’ve gotten older, I frequently wonder if the death benefit payout from my term life policy would be enough to help pay for their living expenses and college costs if something were to happen to me.

 Not having enough life insurance can be a real problem.
 But what about having too much term life coverage?
 Is that a thing?

 When it comes to the long-term peace of mind life insurance can offer, you can never have too much of that.
 But maybe you’ve gone through a life change since you bought the policy several years ago.
 You paid off your house, you made some real traction on building wealth, or your child is officially a financially independent adult.
 If that’s the case, you might find that the term coverage you have is a bit more than you need.

 Instead of canceling your policy or paying for $1 million in term life insurance coverage when you only need $500,000, did you know that many insurers will let you reduce your face amount?